typicalday/dogen-firebase-extensions/dogen-ap/PREINSTALL.md

    - Enable the Blaze plan.

 3. **Create a Firestore Database**
    - Set up a Firestore database in your Firebase project.
+[Learn more](https://firebase.google.com/docs/firestore/quickstart).

 4. **Enable Authentication**
    - Enable Firebase Authentication in your Firebase project.
+[Learn more](https://firebase.google.com/docs/auth).
    - Enable the **Email/Password** sign-in method.
    - Create a new user account if you don't have one so that you can administer your project.